What Is a Nurse Practitioner?

 Nursing is an in-demand profession because of shortages across the country, and one of the fastest-growing nursing-related careers is for family nurse practitioner (NP).

 An NP is an advanced practice nurse who is educated at the master’s level or higher and has a foundation as a registered nurse.
 Nurse Practitioners provide advanced level care that includes health promotion, health prevention, wellness and disease management, as well as diagnosis and treating acute, chronic, and episodic illness.
-NPs can prescribe medications and a variety of treatment modalities.
+NPs can prescribe medications and a variety of treatment modalities, and work in many different healthcare environments.

 Family nurse practitioners work in a variety of settings including hospitals, clinics, primary care offices, urgent care centers and retail health clinics.
 With a master’s degree, nurse practitioners can also teach at the undergraduate nursing level.
 Those who attain a doctorate degree can teach at the graduate level.